-Whether you’re looking for an internship or a job after graduation, career fairs and events are a great way to make progress in your search.
-These events allow you to connect with employers who are hiring right now, and there are steps you can take before, during and after the fair to help you make a great first impression.
-Here are some tips for making the most of the virtual career events taking place this semester.
+Career fairs enhance your job search process and allow you to meet with employers who are hiring right now.
+You can take steps before, during and after the fair to help you make a great first impression.
+Here are some tips for making the most of this semester's virtual career events.

 Do your research

-New employers are added daily to the list, so regularly check the Handshake career fair page to see who will be attending each event.
+New employers are added daily to the list, so check the Handshake career fair page regularly to see who will attend each event.

 Update your resume and Handshake profile

-Practice introducing yourself with your elevator pitch.
 Start by sharing your name, year in school and major or area of interest.
-Talk about the positions you’re interested in, and some relevant skills or experiences.
-Get more tips to help you prepare your pitch.
+Talk about the positions you’re interested in and your relevant skills or experiences.
+If you need help, schedule an express appointment with Career Services.

 Make a list of questions

-Instructions for how to connect with each employer at the virtual fair will be in their schedules, and will be emailed to you prior to your scheduled chat.
-If you’re using a virtual program to connect with the employer, like Zoom or Skype, test it before your scheduled time.
+Instructions for how to connect with each employer at the virtual fair will be in their schedules and will be emailed to you prior to your scheduled meeting.
+If you’re using a virtual program like Zoom or Skype to connect with the employer, test it before your scheduled time.

 Whether you have a video chat or a phone call scheduled, dress professionally.
-Dressing up can put you in a better mindset for the virtual fair and help you make a good first impression if you’re on camera.
-Additionally, be mindful of your background if you have a video chat scheduled with an employer.
+Dressing up can put you in a better mindset for the fair and help you make an excellent first impression if you’re on camera.
+Additionally, be mindful of your background during a video chat.

-Have a notebook and pen nearby as well.
-After speaking with employers, write down a few things that you discussed.
+After speaking with employers, write down a few topics you discussed.
 Take note of what you liked or didn’t like about the company.
-You’ll want to reference these notes later to recall the conversation if you’re asked to schedule an interview.
+You’ll want to reference these notes later to recall the conversation, especially before an interview with the company.

 If you received contact information from a company representative, send them an email following your conversation.
 Reintroduce yourself (they will chat with many students at the fair) and thank them for their time.
-Use your notes to recall something that you discussed or enjoyed about the conversation, and let them know you’re interested in moving to the next step in the process.
+Use your notes to recall something you discussed or enjoyed about the conversation, and let them know you’re interested in moving to the next step.

-For more tips to help you prepare for career fairs, check out weekly virtual programs and workshops from Career Services.
+For more tips to help you prepare for virtual career fairs, check out weekly virtual programs and workshops from Career Services.
 These free workshops will share best practices for resumes, interviewing and more.
 Handshake also offers resources and tips to enhance your virtual career fair experience.
 Career Services is here to support you in your internship or job search.
 Connect with us during office hours or schedule an appointment.